 File Exchange lets you find and share custom applications, classes, code examples, drivers, functions, Simulink models, scripts, and videos.
 With File Exchange, you can:

-You can submit files of up to 20 MB.
-To submit a file, log in to your MathWorks account or create one.
+You can submit files of up to 250 MB.
+To submit a file, log in to your Community Profile.
+If you don't have a profile, you'll need to create one.
+On your account page click on “Contribute” to either upload a file from a computer or link to GitHub repository.

 File Exchange offers an extensive online library of files.
 You can find files by:

-When you find a file, you can open it to view details; add tags, a rating, and comments; or download the file.
+When you find a file, you can open it to view details; add tags, a rating, and comments; or download the submission.

 File Exchange assigns content types to files based on information associated with your submission.